Nieciovsky/qa-testing-portfolio/manual/01-olx/README.md

 <br>

-This project contains 26 test cases with bug reports focused on the **authentication functionality** of OLX.pl (Login + Forgot Password).
+<p align="center"> 🔹 This project contains 26 test cases with bug reports focused on the **authentication functionality** of OLX.pl (Login + Forgot Password). 🔹<br>
-All test cases are written in a structured format and stored as individual Markdown files.
+🔹 All test cases are written in a structured format and stored as individual Markdown files. 🔹</p>
 <br><br>

 # 📘 Table of contents: